tauri-apps/plugins-workspace/plugins/store/README.md

 await store.save();
 ```

-Stores are loaded automatically on creation when using the JavaScript bindings.
+Stores are loaded automatically when used from the JavaScript bindings.
 However, you can also load them manually later like so:

 ```javascript